Dr. Oliver Trittenwein is in his eighth season as head coach of the men’s and women’s tennis teams at USC Upstate.

 Trittenwein guided the men's team to a third-place finish in the ASUN as they finished 12-11 overall and 8-2 in conference play.
 The men's squad closed out the 2011 campaign with nine wins in their final 11 matches.

 In Trittenwien's second year at the helm of the Spartans' tennis programs he recorded 19 combined wins and eight ASUN victories.
-He coached Ramiro Blanco to First-Team All-Conference honors and All-Tournament honors on the men's side, while Isabel von Stryk was named Second-Team All-conference and earned All-Freshman honors on the women's side.
+He coached Ramiro Blanco to First Team All-Conference honors and All-Tournament honors on the men's side, while Isabel von Stryk was named Second Team All-conference and earned All-Freshman honors on the women's side.

-Trittenwein guided both Spartan tennis teams to successful seasons in 2013, leading the women’s team to a 14-8 overall record and a 5-3 mark inside the Atlantic Sun Conference en route to an appearance in the semifinals of the ASUN Women’s Tennis Championship for the first time in school history.
+Trittenwein guided both Spartan tennis teams to successful seasons in 2013, leading the women’s team to a 14-8 overall record and a 5-3 mark inside the ASUN Conference en route to an appearance in the semifinals of the ASUN Women’s Tennis Championship for the first time in school history.
 Under Trittenwein’s tutelage, Upstate landed one of its athletes on the ASUN All-Freshman team and one on the All-Academic team.

-Trittenwein also produced two All-ASUN performers on the women’s side as well in 2014, helping von Stryk land on the first team and Anna Zoske on the All-Freshman Team.
+Trittenwein also produced two All-ASUN performers on the women’s side as well in 2014, helping von Stryk land on the First Team and Anna Zoske on the All-Freshman Team.
 Von Stryk ended the season with a team-best 12-6 record in singles play, which was tied for the third-most victories of any player in the ASUN.
 She also turned in a 5-2 record in league play and was tied for the second-most wins in the league.
 Von Stryk is the first Spartan to be named to the All-A-Sun first team since 2009.

 Trittenwein and the Spartans put together a breakout year in 2015, as Upstate won its final three matches of the season to finish with a 4-2 record in league play.
 The Spartans secured their highest seed in the ASUN Tournament since joining the league when Upstate earned the No. 3 seed after a win over Kennesaw State on Senior Day.
 Trittenwein and the Spartans would go on to reach the semifinals of the tournament before falling to host North Florida.

-Individual success also continued under the guidance of Trittenwein, as four Spartans from the men’s team were tabbed all-conference.
+Individual success also continued under the guidance of Trittenwein, as four Spartans from the men’s team were tabbed All-Conference.